HigginsChenLab/methylCIPHER/README.md

 - **6-minute walk distance (6MWD):** Total meters walked.
 - **Sleep efficiency:** Sleep time ÷ time in bed.
 - **WASO:** Wake minutes after sleep onset.

 ---

-## How to Propose Additions

-Propose new rows only if supported by **[1-3]** (or their cited references).
-Each addition must include: biomarker, modality, domain, role, validation, evidence type, algorithms, and refs.

----